caiosabadin/notes/sass/tutorial.md

 }
 ```

+Readers are cautioned against nesting, unless the resulting structure is mandatory or expressly needed, in that it greatly reduces performance: nestings could go fathomlessly, and the greater the number of selectors, the slower the browser interprets the rules specified by them, since most browsers would read those selectors from left to right.

-As aforesaid, the nesting technique, notably when a profoundly descending nest exists, should be employed using caution; it lessens the loading speed, and results in an increased coupling between the HTML and the CSS, causing the last to be extremely dependant on the first; thus, a small change within the HTML could cause the whole layout to crash.
+Moreover, nesting may also increase coupling between the HTML and the CSS, causing the last to be extremely dependant on the first, thus possibly crashing the whole layout even after minor changes made to the HTML.

 ## Media Queries ##

-Media queries might be nested as well, inside the selectors that should be modified by them:
+Media queries can be nested as well, inside the selectors they must adjust.

+This way, the query stays closer to the element they modify, improving readability:

 ```scss
 @charset 'utf-8';

 $media_specification: "(max-width: 600px)";

 header {